 High-calcium diets may protect against lead accumulation by reducing gastrointestinal absorption of this mineral.
 High blood levels of vitamin C are also independently associated with lower prevalence of elevated blood lead concentrations.
 However, neither calcium nor vitamin C has yet been found to reduce body lead burden in randomized controlled clinical trials.

 Arsenic is present in some pesticides, treated wood, and mining runoff.
 Exposures may also come from the smelting process.
-Arsenic is also a component of chicken feed supplements used to treat parasites and often reaches drinking water, especially untreated well water.
+Arsenic was historically a component of chicken feed supplements used to treat parasites.
+Other arsenic-based antimicrobials have also been used in turkeys to prevent parasitic disease, with the FDA recently withdrawing approval of arsenic-based drugs from the US market.
+When used in feed, arsenic can reach drinking water, especially untreated well water.
 Exposure through water is of particular concern, because the arsenic compounds formed are readily bioavailable.
 Exposure may also result from occupational inhalation.

-Long-term exposure is related to hyperkeratosis, neurologic and cardiovascular problems, diabetes mellitus, and liver disease, as well as increased risk of skin, lung, and other cancers.
+Long-term exposure is related to hyperkeratosis, neurologic, cardiovascular, and renal disease, as well as increased risk of skin, lung, liver, and bladder cancers.
 Arsenic poisoning is commonly diagnosed through urine tests, although hair and nail samples can also reveal exposure.
 Chelation therapy is available.

 Polychlorinated Biphenyls and Dioxins

 Evidence strongly suggests that PCBs are human endocrine disruptors and adversely affect the immune, reproductive, nervous, and endocrine systems of animals and humans.
+PCBs have also been associated with cardiovascular risk factors.
 PCBs can cross the placenta and may contribute to cognitive problems in children.
-PCBs also enter breast milk, although the contribution of this route of exposure to health effects in infants is not well established, and breast-feeding is still encouraged.
+PCBs also enter breast milk, although the contribution of this route of exposure to health effects in infants is not well established, and breastfeeding is still encouraged.

-Several common classes of pesticides have the potential for adverse effects on the central nervous system: carbamates (carbaryl), organochlorines (lindane, DDT), organophosphates (malathion), and pyrethroids (permethrin).
-DEET is also commonly used to prevent mosquito and tick bites and can be toxic if not used as directed or if ingested; hand-washing after application is essential.
+Several common classes of pesticides have the potential for adverse effects on the central nervous system: carbamates (e.g., carbaryl), organochlorines (e.g., lindane, DDT), organophosphates (e.g., chlorpyrifos, malathion), and pyrethroids (e.g., permethrin).
+DEET is also commonly used to prevent mosquito and tick bites and can be harmful if not used as directed or if ingested; hand-washing after application is essential.

 It is estimated that 50% of lifetime pesticide exposure occurs in the first 5 years of life.
 Developing fetuses and children are at high risk of pesticide toxicity due to their rapid growth and developmental vulnerability.
 Some pesticides have the potential to disrupt endocrine pathways involving estrogen, androgen, and thyroid receptors.
 In addition, young children are particularly vulnerable, because they spend more time outdoors, often put their hands in their mouths, and ingest a much greater amount of food per unit body weight.
 For some pesticide residues, breast milk may contain several times the concentrations found in maternal blood samples.

+In the United States, 80% of all antibiotics sold are used in animal agriculture.
 In developed countries, studies have suggested an association between subtherapeutic antimicrobial use in farmed animals and the development of antibiotic resistance in humans.
 Some experts believe antibiotic resistance is more commonly due to antibiotic use in human patients or to contact with hospital environments.
-Others have suggested that the development of resistance in humans may be due, in some cases, to antibiotic-resistant microflora of farm animals contaminating products entering the human food supply and passing resistance genes on to human microflora.
-Subtherapeutic antimicrobial use to increase yields for plants, such as lettuce and aquaculture, spreads similar risk of antimicrobial resistance in humans.
+Others have suggested that the development of resistance in humans may be due, in some cases, to antibiotic-resistant microflora of farm animals contaminating products entering the human food supply and passing resistant genes on to human microflora.
+Subtherapeutic antimicrobial use to increase yields for plants, such as lettuce and aquaculture, spreads similar risk of antimicrobial resistance in humans., The World Health Organization (WHO) holds that antibiotic resistance is one of the biggest threats to health and global food security, and notes changes that the agricultural sector can make to mitigate this threat, including discontinuing the use of antibiotics to promote growth or prevent disease in healthy animals.

-Heterocyclic amines (HCAs) are carcinogenic compounds that form during cooking of all meats, including fish.
-HCAs are capable of inducing genetic damage after ingestion.
-In general, grilling causes the greatest amount of HCA formation, followed by pan-frying.
+Heterocyclic amines (HCAs) are carcinogenic compounds that form during cooking of meat, poultry, and fish., HCAs are capable of inducing genetic damage after ingestion.
+Cooking with high temperatures potentiates carcinogenic activity.
+Grilling causes the greatest amount of HCA formation, followed by pan-frying.
 Chicken products contribute the greatest quantity of HCAs in North American diets, compared with other meats, in part due to the quantity of chicken products consumed.
-Several cancers along the GI tract are associated with HCAs, including those arising in the colon and rectum, stomach, breast, lung, and prostate.
+Several cancers along the gastrointestinal tract are associated with HCAs, including those arising in the colon and rectum, stomach, breast, lung, and prostate.
 Modification of cooking methods (such as microwaving) and reducing meat consumption are effective preventive steps.

-Nitrates and nitrites are used as preservatives in hot dogs, pickled meats and vegetables, some cheeses, and other foods.
-They are metabolized in the body to form N-nitroso compounds, which are associated with gastric and esophageal cancer.
+Nitrates and nitrites are used as preservatives in hot dogs, other processed meats like bacon, pickled meats and vegetables, some cheeses, and other foods.
+They are metabolized in the body to form N-nitroso compounds, which are associated with certain cancers such as gastric and esophageal.
 N-nitroso compounds also form during smoking of foods, such as fish.
-Nitrates are also a natural component of many vegetables, and produce commonly contains nitrate residues from fertilizers.
-However, despite the presence of nitrates in and on many fruits and vegetables, protection from gastric cancer is afforded by the consumption of these foods, presumably because of the inhibitory effect of vitamin C on the formation of N-nitroso compounds.
+Nitrates are also a natural component of many vegetables and produce commonly contains nitrate residues from fertilizers.
+However, despite the presence of nitrates in and on many fruits and vegetables, protection from gastric cancer is afforded by the consumption of these foods, presumably because of the inhibitory effect of vitamin C and other phytonutrients on the formation of N-nitroso compounds.

 What to Tell the Family

-Many toxic chemicals are concentrated in fatty animal tissues (including fish liver and kidneys) or produced during cooking.
-To reduce exposure to these toxic chemicals, it is best to reduce consumption (and trim visible fat) as described in the basic diet orders.
+Many harmful chemicals are concentrated in fatty animal tissues (including fish, liver, and kidneys) or produced during cooking of animal products.
+To reduce exposure to these chemicals, it is best to eliminate consumption of animal products as described in the basic diet orders.

 Household pesticides, if used at all, should be carefully stored.
 When they are used, family members and domestic animals should be protected from exposure for the period of time specified in the product instructions.